 But as the riper should by time decease,

 Shakespeare uses the first four lines to set out his main ideas for Sonnet 1.
 Each of the lines takes up one particular idea.
 The first discusses the importance of procreation to humans, the second suggests that this is how we can remain immortal, the third line introduces the threat of time passing, and the fourth sums all of these up by revealing the “tender heir” who is the representation of immortality for his parents, but will in turn grow old and pass away.
 The idea behind Sonnet 1 is that, if we want to live forever, then the only way is to have children.
 These children will continue our names long after we pass, while a lack of procreation will lead to a quick demise.

 But thou, contracted to thine own bright eyes,

 Feed’st thy light’st flame with self-substantial fuel,

 Thyself thy foe, to thy sweet self too cruel.

 As much as the first four lines strive to put forward an idea, the next four show that the subject (the young man) rejects the idea wholeheartedly.
 Chiding the young man for this approach, for being too self-absorbed, the poet admits that he is still “contracted” to the subject’s “bright eyes” and continues this imagery by suggesting that they are “self-sustainable fuel.”
 Addressed as “thou,” the subject seems to be only interested in themselves, rather than propagating their incredible beauty.
 The narcissistic, destructive approach is condemned by the poet, whose choice of vocabulary takes a negative turn.
 “Famine” and “cruel” are the word choices when describing the subject’s approach, making it seem as though the young man’s decisions are inherently unhealthy.
-In all, the poet suggests that the young man is his own worst enemy and does not yet realise the importance of passing on his beauty to the next generation.
+In all, the poet suggests that the young man is his own worst enemy and does not yet realize the importance of passing on his beauty to the next generation.